-Georgetown's Department of Computer Science consists of sixteen full-time faculty working in the areas of algorithms, artificial intelligence, bioinformatics, computer and network security, cryptography, database systems, data mining, distributed algorithms, distributed systems, information assurance, information retrieval, machine learning, networking, non-standard parallel computing, and parallel algorithms.
+Georgetown's Department of Computer Science consists of sixteen full-time faculty working in the areas of algorithms, artificial intelligence, bioinformatics, computer and network security, cryptography, database systems, data mining, distributed algorithms, distributed systems, information assurance, information retrieval, machine learning, natural language processing, networking, non-standard parallel computing, and parallel algorithms.
 Six adjunct faculty complement the full-time faculty.

 The Department's staff ensures that the department runs smoothly for both faculty and students.